dallison/co/README.md

   int64_t Id() const { return id_; }
 };

-class CoroutineMachine {
+class CoroutineScheduler {
 public:
-  CoroutineMachine();
+  CoroutineScheduler();
-  ~CoroutineMachine();
+  ~CoroutineScheduler();

-  // Run the machine until all coroutines have terminated or
+  // Run the scheduler until all coroutines have terminated or
   // told to stop.
   void Run();

-  // Stop the machine.
+  // Stop the scheduler.
 Running coroutines will not be terminated. void Stop();

   void AddCoroutine(Coroutine *c);